woodard/libabigail/doc/manuals/abipkgdiff.rst

     filters out reports about ABI changes to types that are *NOT* defined in these header files.

+  * ``--drop-private-types``

+    This option is to be used with the ``--devel-pkg1`` and ``--devel-pkg2`` options.
+With this option, types that are *NOT* defined in the headers are entirely dropped from the internal representation build by Libabigail to represent the ABI.
+They thus don't have to be filtered out from the final ABI change report because they are not even present in Libabigail's representation.

+    Without this option however, those private types are kept in the internal representation and later filtered out from the report.

+    This options thus potentially makes Libabigail consume less memory.
+It's meant to be mainly used to optimize the memory consumption of the tool on binaries with a lot of publicly defined and exported types.

   * ``--dso-only``

     Compare ELF files that are shared libraries, only.
 Do not compare